bottkars/pcf-jump-azure/docs/opsman_uaac_aad.md

 ## Prerequisites
 ### Create OPS Manager Admin Client
-If you do not have yet created an Automation CLient for OPS Manager, do it *NOW* The Admin Client must be used for automation Tasks with e.g. om cli, as programaticaly login is NOT avialble when using saml Therer are several ways to create an AOPS Manager Automation Client:
+If you do not have yet created an Automation CLient for OPS Manager, do it *NOW* The Admin Client must be used for automation Tasks with e.g. om cli, as programmatically login is NOT avialble when using saml
+Therer are several ways to create an AOPS Manager Automation Client:

 - Using the OPSMAN API